edhenry/minerl/README.md

 We need to create a self-contained Dockerfile!
 In the meantime, here are some additional commands that Landon needed to run to do the helloworld tutorial.

-'''
-#install jdk 1.8 on ubuntu (removed sudo)
+install jdk 1.8 on ubuntu (removed sudo)
-apt-get update
+`apt-get update

 apt-get install software-properties-common

 add-apt-repository ppa:openjdk-r/ppa

-apt-get install openjdk-8-jdk
+apt-get install openjdk-8-jdk`

 #install minerl package (takes about 5 minutes)
 pip install minerl